kinhosz/LuciDream/README.md

 ##### parameters
 - `name`: the name of the scene.
 Should be unique for all scenes, and should be exist one `start` and `end` scene.
 - `description`: the text description of the scene, rendered on the client interface.
-- `image`: path of your image resource that will be rendered on the client interface.
+- `image`: path of your image (jgp) resource that will be rendered on the client interface.
 Should be inside an `assets` folder.

 #### addChoice